 Feeling sluggish from all the Caipirinhas?!
 Right by the Copacabana Forte, you’ll find an outdoor gym with a range of weights made from bricks and tin cans filled with sand.
 For a free outdoor gym, you can find almost anything you would have in a real gym.
 Great for the budget, waist line and with a good back drop to keep you motivated!

-Note; Sugar is added into EVERYTHING in Brazil, especially in juices, coffees & alcoholic drinks.
+Note; Sugar is added to EVERYTHING in Brazil, especially in juices, coffees & alcoholic drinks.
 Be sure to ask for ‘sem açúcar’ (without sugar) in most things.

 - Barbecued meat – So.much.meat.
 Brazilians know how to BBQ and a very popular way of eating in Brazil is at churrascarías (barbecue-style steakhouses).
 A variety of meats are cut right onto your plate and often served with rice, eggs, breadcrumbs & french fries.
 Always go hungry!